The Power and the Glory (Gentle Giant album): Background

+Cover art

+The cover art, depicting a King of Spades, is taken from the 1926–1933 "Prinz-Karte-402" deck painted by Austrian Artist Hans Printz (1865–1925) and produced by the German playing card company Bernhard Dondorf Gm.b.H.

+Animated film

 In a 2010 interview Derek Shulman announced that the band are working at creating an animated film based around the themes, characters and songs of the album.
 The animations subsequently became available in the album's Blu-ray release, of July 2014, which also features a remix (both in stereo and 5.1 surround format) by Steven Wilson.
 The new edition was released by Alucard, the company that managed Gentle Giant material.

+In popular culture

+The second verse from "Proclamation" was sampled in Travis Scott's "Hyaena" from his album Utopia.